-For a current list of trainings, please visit the PDC’s MCLE Event Calendar.
+For a current list of upcoming trainings, please visit the PDC’s MCLE Event Calendar.

-To receive credit toward meeting PDC indigent defense standards for attending webinars, defending attorneys may submit their Idaho State Bar MCLE Attendance Records to the PDC or by report attendance directly to the PDC.
-To receive Idaho State Bar credit for attending webinars, defending attorneys must submit an Idaho State Bar MCLE accreditation application.
+- Submitting their Idaho State Bar MCLE Attendance Records to the PDC.
+Remember, to receive Idaho State Bar credit for attending webinars, defending attorneys must apply for Idaho State Bar credit by submitting an Idaho State Bar MCLE accreditation application.